JetBrains-Research/anti-copy-paster/README.md

 The plugin monitors the copying and pasting that takes place inside the IDE.
 As soon as a code fragment is pasted, the plugin calculates a set of code metrics for it, and a pre-installed Random Forest model makes a decision whether this piece of code is suitable for `Extract Method` refactoring.
 If it is, the suggestion is placed in a queue, and if the duplicates are still present after a delay, the plugin suggests the developer to perform the `Extract Method` refactoring and applies the refactoring if necessary.

+The scripts and tools that were used for data gathering and model training could be found [here](https://github.com/JetBrains-Research/extract-method-experiments).

 ### Demonstration video

 We have a [demonstration video](https://youtu.be/SmPbq1BJqxE) that describes how the Random Forest model was built and how the plugin operates in the IDE.

-## Data gathering

-The `Refactoring Experiments` directory contains the tools that were used to gather the data that was used to train the machine learning models.

-## Trainig the model

-The `RFTrain` directory contains Python scripts for evaluating different machine learning models on the collected dataset.
-The requirements are `python >=3.6`, `skipy`, `numpy`, and `pandas`.

 ## Contacts